-Inter-city train travel in the United States is provided by Amtrak, which has routes all over the United States.
+In the U.S.A., train travel between cities is provided by Amtrak, which has routes all over the country.
 You can check all of the schedules and fares at Amtrak.com, or call (800) USA-RAIL.
-And don't forget to check our Train Deals section before booking to see if there's a special to your destination.

 Amtrak's fastest service is on its Acela Express trains in the Northeast corridor, which travel up to 150 miles per hour.